pzuldp/pdp.io/_pages/research.md

 - Do Subsidies to Green Technical Change Reduce Carbon Emissions?
 Evidence from French Manufacturing Firms, w.
 L. Bach, A. Guillouzouic, and R. Paya [_Draft coming soon_!]

-- Which jobs can be done from home in theory and which are indeed teleworked?
-An analysis before, during and after the Covid-19 crisis, w.
+- Gaps between working from home and its feasibility over time and across occupations, w.
 T. Breda and V. Pécheu [_Draft coming soon_!]

 - The elasticity of retrofit demand to retrofit performance, w.
 E. Fize and A. Mélard